 If a contact has more than one address, email, phone or other contact info, you can choose from the home, work or custom address you’ve already entered in their contact card (or use the Touch Bar).
 If you don’t want Safari to autofill information, just keep typing.

 In the Safari app on your Mac, do one of the following:

-If you previously stored your username and password for the website, Safari automatically provides the information.
+If you previously stored your username and password for the website, use AutoFill to enter the information and sign in.
 Click in the username field, then choose your username (or use the Touch Bar).

-If there’s no stored username and password for the website, save the information so Safari can automatically provide it next time.
+If there’s no stored username and password for the website, save the information and use AutoFill next time.
 Enter the username and password, or automatically create a strong password (described below), then click Use Strong Password when asked.

 Automatically create a strong password